Youth Action Fund

 • Transportation, food, childcare and other expenses that make project activities accessible to young people and other stakeholders

-• Project materials and small equipment/technology as long as it is directly related to the project Administrative costs associated with the project
+• Project materials and small equipment/technology as long as it is directly related to the project administrative costs associated with the project

 • Ineligible Expenses +